Overview of How to Write a Test Case?

 Writing a Test Case

 All these details are specified for a particular test scenario so as to test for conformity against the requirement document.
-Depending on the comparison between the actual result and the expected result, a test case is marked as pass and fail.
-A pass test case has an actual result just like the expected result, which is mentioned in the requirement.
+Then, a test case is marked as pass and fail depending on the comparison between the actual result and the expected result.
+A pass test case has an actual result, just like the expected result mentioned in the requirement.
 On the other hand, a failed test case does not have an actual output matching the expected output, and hence it is tagged as failed.

 A test case is a scenario that is single and executable.
 It is carried by a tester guided by the “steps to be followed” specified in the test case clearly.
-A test case can be considered series of instructions provided in the form of steps to verify and validate the software behavior as per the requirements.
+Thus, a test case can be considered a series of instructions provided in steps to verify and validate the software behavior as per the requirements.

 Test case parameters are: